canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 ![No logging on the pod](./images/no_logging.png)

 I forgot something!
-But that’s fine because we have a (semi) automatic process setup now, let's go into the docker file and add this just before CMD:
+But that’s fine because you have a (semi) automatic process setup now, let's go into the docker file and add this line just before CMD:

 ```
 ENV PYTHONUNBUFFERED=0